 (Sister Melissa Tipmore stepped down as transportation coordinator in 2016 after 18 years in the ministry.
-She continues to provide transportation for the sisters and serves as an assistant to the archivist.)
+She continues to provide transportation for the sisters and serves as the librarian at the Motherhouse.)

 When Sister Melissa Tipmore was in her first mission at St. Francis of Assisi School in Loretto, Ky., only one of the sisters she lived with was allowed to drive.

 Times have changed for the Ursuline Sisters.
 For the past 13 years, it has been Sister Melissa’s ministry to be director of transportation for the sisters, overseeing a fleet of 15 vehicles and making sure that the sisters at the remote location in Maple Mount get to their doctor appointments and occasional shopping trips in Owensboro.

 “It’s a good second career for me, because it’s different from teaching,” Sister Melissa said, now in her 48th year as a sister.
 “I’m a very organized person and that quality is much needed in this position.”

 She also runs errands for the business office into Owensboro each day, about 25 minutes away, takes care of licensing the community’s vehicles, takes deposits to the bank and sometimes drives a sister to an appointment that comes up at the last second.
 She takes care of buying over-the-counter medication for the sisters who live in Paul Volk Hall and St. Ursula Hall.

 “I like running errands and getting things done, it suits me,” Sister Melissa said.
 “Even when I was teaching school, I liked making a list and marking it off.”

 She schedules medical appointments for the sisters in those two residence halls, and assigns the five sisters who serve as drivers.
 “Having five sisters makes it nice, they are very dependable.
 We have to take sisters every day, we probably average three to four a day,” she said.
 There are about 40 sisters in the two residence halls that she serves.